industrial-edge/Apache-Kafka-Connector/docs/installation.md

 - USER, PASSWORD: The user and password are configured in the IE Databus and used in the SIMATIC S7 Connector for accessing (publish, subscribe) to topics on the IE Databus

 #### KAFKA
-- HOST: This is the DNS-Name or IP-Adress of the Kafka-Broker
+- HOST: This is the DNS-Name or IP-Address of the Kafka-Broker
 - PORT: This is the port of the Kafka-Broker

 #### CONSUMER_TOPICS